charan-amzn/AMIBakery/README.md

 1. Follow [this deep link to navigate to Amazon S3 console.] (https://s3.console.aws.amazon.com/s3/home?region=us-east-1#)
 2. Click on Create Bucket and create a bucket with unique name such as "configuration-bucket-***teamhash***"
 3. While creating bucket leave rest of settings untouched
-4. Now navigate to **cloudwatch** and **cis-benchmark** directories in the workshop module and copy all the files in s3 folder to bucket you created in step 3
+4. Now navigate to **cloudwatch** and **cis-benchmarks** directories in the workshop module and copy all the files in s3 folder to bucket you created in step 3
 ![copy artifacts](/images/s3files.png)

 ## Step-3: Create SSM Instance Role